-- Assessment of Compliance with the Technical Screening Criteria: Compliance with the technical screening criteria, which include assessing whether the contribution to an EU environmental objective is substantial ("Substantial contribution" SC) and whether the other EU environmental objectives are not significantly harmed ("Do no significant harm" DNSH), was determined by means of a survey of the relevant Group companies.
-The results are described in each of the following sections. - Assessment of Compliance with the Minimum Safeguards: Sartorius assessed and determined compliance with the minimum safeguards criteria based on the recommendations contained in the Final Report on Minimum Safeguards published by the European Platform on Sustainable Finance in October 2022 for the following four topics as follows: - Taxes: In this regard, the Group refers in particular to the existing Group-wide risk management system, which is described in the "Opportunity and Risk Report" section of this Annual Report starting on page 73 et seq.
+- Assessment of Compliance with the Technical Screening Criteria: Compliance with the technical screening criteria, which include assessing whether the contribution to an EU environmental objective is substantial ("Substantial contribution" - SC) and whether the other EU environmental objectives are not significantly harmed ("Do no significant harm" - DNSH), was determined by means of a survey of the relevant Group companies.
+The results are described in each of the following sections. - Assessment of Compliance with the Minimum Safeguards: Sartorius assessed and determined compliance with the minimum safeguards criteria based on the recommendations contained in the Final Report on Minimum Safeguards published by the European Platform on Sustainable Finance in October 2022 for the following four topics as follows: - Taxes: In this regard, the Group refers in particular to the existing Group-wide risk management system, which is described in the "Opportunity and Risk Report" section.
 Responsibility for tax compliance generally lies with the local management of the individual Group companies.
 These are supported by both local tax consulting firms and the central Group Tax Department.
-A system of various measures, such as monitoring local regulations (filing deadlines, tax rates, etc.) and tax risks, ensures that information is collected within the Group and reported to the Executive Board accordingly. - Corruption and Bribery: The Group refers to the existing Group-wide compliance management system, which is described in the "Corporate Governance Report" section of this Annual Report starting on page 96 et seq. - Fair Competition: The Group refers to the existing Group-wide compliance management system, which is described in the "Corporate Governance Report" section of this Annual Report starting on page 96 et seq. - Human Rights: With respect to the required human rights due diligence system in accordance with the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises, the Group refers to the existing measures for its own sites and direct and indirect suppliers described in this Non-financial Statement, which can be found in the "Social Responsibility" and "Sustainability in the Supply Chain" sections, respectively.
+A system of various measures, such as monitoring local regulations (filing deadlines, tax rates, etc.) and tax risks, ensures that information is collected within the Group and reported to the Executive Board accordingly. - Corruption and Bribery: The Group refers to the existing Group-wide compliance management system, which is described in the "Corporate Governance Report". - Fair Competition: The Group refers to the existing Group-wide compliance management system, which is described in the "Corporate Governance Report" section. - Human Rights: With respect to the required human rights due diligence system in accordance with the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises, the Group refers to the existing measures for its own sites and direct and indirect suppliers described in this Non-financial Statement, which can be found in the "Social Responsibility" and "Sustainability in the Supply Chain" sections, respectively.
 Sartorius' human rights due diligence system does not extend to customer relationships, as the Group has not identified any relevant areas of risk stemming from its products and services.
-Since the taxonomy-aligned capital expenditures and operating expenditures reported below for fiscal 2023 relate to Germany, Sartorius has assessed and determined the effectiveness of the system exclusively within this framework.
+Since the taxonomyaligned capital expenditures and operating expenditures reported below for fiscal 2023 relate to Germany, Sartorius has assessed and determined the effectiveness of the system exclusively within this framework.